zker-themes/sparanoid.com/_app/_posts/note/2015-04-27-amazon-s3-cloudfront.md

 ### Move files to Amazon S3

 The easiest way is using [s3_website](https://github.com/laurilehmijoki/s3_website).
-It can help you to handle gzip, invalidations and redirects.
+It can help you handle file headers, invalidations, and redirects.

 Here's a part of my `s3_website.yml` config: